fhsj12138/GSB_Notes/Boundaries/Data.md

 #### Cross-Sectional and Time-Series Data:
 Comprehensive Coverage: Data spans several decades, providing both cross-sectional and time-series datasets suitable for a wide range of research applications.

+## ArcGIS
+Geographic information system (GIS) developed by Esri that enables users to create, manage, analyze, and visualize spatial data.
+Used across various industries for mapping and spatial analysis, providing tools and capabilities for working with geographic data in both 2D and 3D environments.